-The existing Master Plan has a Community Facilities Plan Element providing detailed information on all existing community facilities, including but not limited to government offices, fire, police, and rescue squad facilities, parks and playgrounds, educational facilities, libraries, public works facilities and yards, treatment works, storage depots, and so forth.
-This Plan supplements the existing Element, as applicable to the Highlands Preservation Area, to include the additional goals and objectives listed below.
+The existing Master Plan does not have a Community Facilities Plan Element providing detailed information on all existing community facilities, including but not limited to government offices, fire, police, and rescue squad facilities, parks and playgrounds, educational facilities, libraries, public works facilities and yards, treatment works, storage depots, and so forth.
+[It is the intent of the Planning Board to develop and adopt such an Element, at minimum applicable to community facilities located within the Highlands Area.
+It will include a mapped inventory of such facilities, a brief description of each, and applicable goals and objectives including but by no means limited to those listed below.]

 The overriding policy of this Plan is to ensure that community facilities reflect community needs while minimizing resource impacts and maximizing the efficiency of resource use.
 Achieving this aim requires attention to the design and location of community facilities.
-Accordingly, the below-listed goals and objectives will guide community facilities in the Township Highlands Preservation Area.
+Accordingly, the below-listed goals and objectives will guide community facilities in the Borough.